 RiverLink is working to clean up the old EDACO junkyard, through the EPA Brownfield Program, to restore the property for future use, connecting the French Broad River Greenway to Carrier Park.
-After buying the old junk yard RiverLink recycled 100,000 tons of concrete into a component of asphalt with the able assistance of D.H.
+After buying the old junkyard RiverLink recycled 100,000 tons of concrete into a component of asphalt with the able assistance of D.H.
 Griffin Wrecking Company.
-Currently we are utilizing phytoremediation to clean contaminants from the soil, the first time this method has been used in WNC.
+We utilized phytoremediation to clean contaminants from the soil, the first time this method was used in WNC.
+Now that the soil has been cleared by the EPA we are ready to start planning the “missing link” in this chain of parks.